Algae Green Pool Algae Green Pool — Can I Shock Pool After Adding Algaecide? Complete Guide

 Vinyl and Fiberglass Pools

-These pool surfaces are more sensitive to chemical staining.
-When using copper-based algaecides, be especially careful not to overdose, as copper can cause staining.
-Consider using quat-based algaecides instead, and always brush thoroughly after application to prevent localized chemical concentration.
+These surfaces are more sensitive to chemical staining.
+With copper-based algaecides, be especially careful not to overdose, as copper can cause staining.
+Consider quat-based algaecides instead, and always brush thoroughly after application to prevent localized chemical concentration.

 Plaster and Concrete Pools

-These surfaces can handle stronger chemical treatments but are more prone to scaling if pH gets too high.
-Monitor calcium hardness levels, keeping them between 250-350 ppm.
-High shock levels combined with high pH can cause calcium scaling.
+These surfaces handle stronger treatments but are more prone to scaling if pH gets too high.
+Keep calcium hardness between 250-350 ppm.
+High chlorine combined with high pH can cause calcium scaling.

 Monitoring and Maintenance

-Continue running your pump 24/7 during treatment and brush the pool daily to break up algae colonies.
-Dead algae will turn white or gray and should be vacuumed to waste, not through your filter system, to prevent clogging.
+Run your pump 24/7 during treatment and brush the pool daily to break up algae colonies.
+Dead algae turn white or gray and should be vacuumed to waste, not through your filter, to prevent clogging.
+(This needs a sand or DE filter with a multiport "waste" valve — cartridge filters have no waste setting, so with a cartridge you vacuum through the filter and then clean or replace it, or run a separate utility/manual pump that sends the water out of the pool.)

 Safety Precautions

-Avoid swimming until chlorine levels drop below 5 ppm, even though the combination is safe once properly mixed in pool water.
-High chlorine levels can cause skin and eye irritation.
+Per the CDC, avoid swimming until free chlorine drops below 10 ppm and the water is clear.
+High chlorine can cause skin and eye irritation.

 Get a personalized answer from PoolGuy810 — 30 years owning a pool and spa repair company.
 Describe your issue and get step-by-step help.